torikushiii/DiscordTwitterBot/README.md

 If you want to add Twitter Bot to your Discord server, you can just click [this link](https://discord.com/oauth2/authorize?client_id=951471857943597086&scope=bot&permissions=19456)

-> Default Prefix: $ (You can change this in config.js.
-Customizable prefix soon!)
+> Default Prefix: $ (You can change this in config.js or set it using "set" command.)
 - {PREFIX}add `This will add a Twitter user account to your guild`
     - $add username #channel-tag E.g: #twitter-feed
     - $add @username #channel-tag E.g: #twitter-feed